Hyperplanes Avoiding Problem and Integer Points Counting in Polyhedra: Introduction

-We note that it is preferable to calculate the vector $c$ satisfying $c^\top u^{(i)}_j \not= 0$ with the smallest possible norm, because it will reduce the size of the numbers $\langle c, v^{(i)} \rangle$ and $\langle c, u_j^{(i)} \rangle$, which in turn will refine the computational complexity and speed up practical computations.
-However, the norm of $c$ does not affect the computational complexity in terms of the number of operations.
-It only reduces the variable sizes.
+So, from the point of view of practical calculations, it is highly preferable to calculate the vector $c$ satisfying $c^\top u^{(i)}_j \not= 0$ with the smallest possible norm, because it will reduce the size of the numbers $\{\alpha_i,\beta_{i j}\}$, which in turn will reduce computational cost of the Todd polynomials and the general formula \eqref{eq:exact_counting_todd}.

+We hope that our result can significantly accelerate the evaluation part of the Barvinok-type algorithms.
+Theoretically, it reduces the size of rational numbers during the evaluation phase from $n \log (\nu n)$ to $\log \nu$ in comparison to Barvinok's original approach.
+From a practical point of view, we propose some experimental results showing that the new algorithm constructs solutions of significantly lower norm than random sampling in a cross-polytope, see \Cref{sec:experiments}.

+\begin{remark} We note that this paper is not considering the \emph{dual-type algorithms} for counting integer points in polyhedra.
+A great survey of this approach could be found in the book \cite{counting_Lasserre_book} of J.~Lasserre. \end{remark}